 We invite you, as a Stirling Council electoral candidate, to provide the CC with information regarding how you would address active travel in the council area.
 Two items are identified:

-1. The long-overdue ‘missing link’ in the Stirling section of the national cycle network NCN 76.
+- The long-overdue ‘missing link’ in the Stirling section of the national cycle network NCN 76.

-2. A coherent network of active travel routes so that the Active Travel Stirling Council is promoting becomes a safe and viable option for residents.
+- A coherent network of active travel routes so that the Active Travel Stirling Council is promoting becomes a safe and viable option for residents.

 The councillors who actually adressed the issues and their responses were:Jim Thompson, Scottish National Party, and Rachel Nunn, Conservative and Unionist Party

-Jim Thompson (existing councillor, SNP) response :I agree from the outside there is a patchwork of cycle routes.
+Jim Thompson (existing councillor, SNP) response :“I agree from the outside there is a patchwork of cycle routes.
 We have lost 2 people, poached by other Councils who were working on exactly that.
 To develop a coherent structure to cycling in and around Stirling.
 It is back on track and it will involve consultation with cycling groups.The missing link is an issue insofar as Network rail has agreed in principle but Sustrans have not been able to pin them down to signing a formal agreement.
 Sustrand agreed to administer this project.There is an officer starting the process of design/consultation on the National Cycle Route from Causewayhead Roundabout A907 to the A91.Scottish Power Energy have submitted revised drawings for path/cycle lane on the A91 route north (past Powis Mains).
 They are gearing up for a start in June.

-.”
+The City Deal, delayed because of Covid, has committed to connectivity.”
 Jim was in touch with the Council and forwarded an email from an officer at Stirling Council regarding forthcoming actions to alleviate danger on the busy A907 section of the NCN 76.
 “I can confirm that I have included the implementation of a 30mph limit on this section of road in our programme for this financial year.
 A reduction in the speed limit should lead to a reduction in actual speeds and the number of motorists who feel the need to overtake, thereby reducing the risks for cyclists on the road.
 To make better sense of the new speed limit I had hoped that its introduction would coincide with the construction and opening of the new Manor Powis to Causewayhead cycle route.
 Unfortunately, this does not appear likely and we will therefore be including some additional signs and road makings to highlight the presence of cyclists who will, at this stage, still require to use the road.

 Whilst not a perfect solution, I trust that our actions will improve conditions for cyclists until the new cycle route is available.”